dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 _The mixin '{0}' can't be implemented outside of its library because it's a base mixin._

-_The mixin '{0}' can't be implemented outside of its library because it's a final mixin._

-_The mixin '{0}' can't be mixed in outside of its library because it's a sealed mixin._

-_The mixin '{0}' can't be mixed-in outside of its library because it's a final mixin._

-_The mixin '{0}' can't be mixed-in outside of its library because it's an interface mixin._

 #### Description

 The analyzer produces this diagnostic when an `extends`, `implements`,